Zookal/DocHarris/README.md

       --link mailcatcher:mailcatcher \
       docharris/php55 bash

+The `-v` switch is optional and maps your custom php config into the fpm folder.

 The `bash` at the end starts the shell.
 When logged in run `/config/boot.sh &` to start the fpm process.

 There are two env settings at the momement: `dev` and `prod`.
 During container start these settings will be copied into the etc folders.
 So you can test prod settings on your dev machine.

-With the open shell you can now use n98-magerun, etc in the `/var/www/site` folder.
+With the open shell you can now use [n98-magerun](http://magerun.net/), etc in the `/var/www/site` folder.

-If you want to change the PHP settings and make it persistent you must rebuild the container.
+On the other hand you can have a local php installation on your Windows or OSX system and then run from there [n98-magerun](http://magerun.net/).

+There is no ssh daemon implemented in all docker containers because that is evil and a anti pattern.

 #### Run in background on staging | prod:

     docker run -d --name php \
       --volumes-from=npstorage \
+      -v /path-to/etc/php55/production:/etc/php5/fpm \
       -e PHP_ENV=prod \
       --link redisobject:redisobject \
       --link redissession:redissession \